Learn about incident investigation to prevent incidents from recurring.

 Why Investigate Incidents?

-Injuries, damages to property and equipment and interruptions to work operations due to workplace incidents can be costly.
+Injuries, interruptions to work operations, and damages to property and equipment due to workplace incidents can be costly.
 By finding out how the incident happened, steps can be taken to prevent similar recurrences in the future.
 Therefore, it makes good business sense to investigate incidents systematically.
 This would also help workers regain confidence after the incident and address any related worries.

 Incident Investigation Process

-After an incident, stay calm and check the area for immediate danger and take steps such as moving any injured persons to safety if need be.
+After an incident, stay calm, check the area for immediate danger and take steps such as moving any injured person to safety if need be.

-The following figure recommends the course of action to be taken.
+The following diagram recommends the course of action to be taken.

 Refer to the WSH Guidelines on Investigating Workplace Incidents for SMEs (PDF) to learn more about incident investigation methods and their related tasks.